akeller/akeller.github.io/about.md

 Python.

+Does React count too?

 #### Volunteer anywhere?

 I'm a member of the Trinity University Computer Science Advisor Board.

-* Girls on the Run
-* Girls on the Run PDX
-* Girls on the Run SV (Soon!)
+I've previously been a part of Girls on the Run PDX.

 Previously - [Women Who Code Portland Community Lead](https://medium.com/@WWCodePortland/meet-the-team-amara-keller-community-lead-8f8dbf244051#.awn01uv6g)

 #### Any side projects?
 Non-coding hobbies?

-Yes!
+I've neglected this, but it's still online ->>> Yes!
 I run the blog [kitchenDebug](http://kitchenDebug.com) and a corresponding YT [channel](http://www.youtube.com/c/Kitchendebug ).
 If you are looking to get into the kitchen (or back into the kitchen) I hope I can give you the inspirational bump you need!
 I'm dabbling in homebrewing as well.

 #### Resume?